hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 The proposed encoding enables flexible encoding of the ECN information, with a minimal 1 octet overhead for the cases where ECN is not supported by the connection.

+## ECN+TS feedback, wire format
+The addition of the timestamp means that the ACK frame is prepended with a 32 bit timestamp as indicated in [QUIC ACK Timestamps](https://github.com/quicwg/base-drafts/wiki/Time-stamps-in-QUIC) and appended with the ECN block as indicated in the section above.

 # ECN support in various OS stacks
 The network stack support for ECN varies between operating systems.
 In principle, what is needed is the ability to set and read the ECN bits in the IP header, from user space, in other words this access should preferably be possible without root privilege.